 \paragraph{Reconstruction via 2D image generation.} A common paradigm for addressing ambiguity in few-view 3D reconstruction is to generate multiple views of the scene, from which 3D can be recovered.
-Zero-1-to-3~\cite{liu2023zero1to3} and 3DiM~\cite{watson20223dim} did this for individual objects, and follow-up work improved the conditioning mechanism in a variety of ways~\cite{chan2023genvs, wu2024reconfusion, gu2023nerfdiff, hoellein2024viewdiff,zhou2022sparsefusion,sargent2023zeronvs}.
-Joint sampling improves sample consistency, and can be achieved by single-image~\cite{instant3d2023}, multi-view generators~\cite{gao2024cat3d,wallingford2025image,hu2024mvd,liu2023syncdreamer}, or video models~\cite{im3d, voleti2024sv3d}.
-Alternatively, other methods have explored using estimated depth to improve geometric consistency~\cite{ma2024yousee,hu2024mvd,yu2024viewcrafter,yu2024wonderjourney} The outputs of the generation process are often fed into a reconstruction pipeline~\cite{mildenhall2020nerf, kerbl3Dgaussians, wang24dust3r}.
+Zero-1-to-3~\cite{liu2023zero1to3} and 3DiM~\cite{watson20223dim} did this for individual objects, and follow-up work improved the conditioning and sampling mechanism in a variety of ways~\cite{chan2023genvs, wu2024reconfusion, gu2023nerfdiff, hoellein2024viewdiff,zhou2022sparsefusion,sargent2023zeronvs,yu2023PhotoconsistentNVS}.
+Joint sampling improves sample consistency, and can be achieved by multi-view generators~\cite{gao2024cat3d,hoellein2024viewdiff,wallingford2025image,hu2024mvd,liu2023syncdreamer,shi2023MVDream,zhou2025stable}, or video models~\cite{chen2025mvsplat360,he2025cameractrl,im3d, voleti2024sv3d,liu2024reconx,sun2025dimensionx}.
+Alternatively, other methods have explored using estimated depth to improve geometric consistency~\cite{ma2025yousee,hu2024mvd,yu2024viewcrafter,yu2024wonderjourney,yu2025wonderworld,mueller2024multidiff} The outputs of the generation process are 2D images, and reconstructing a renderable 3D asset requires an optimization-based reconstruction pipeline~\cite{mildenhall2020nerf, kerbl3Dgaussians}.
 This two-stage approach produces high-quality results, but requires minutes or hours of optimization time for real-world scenes.
 Our approach leverages a diffusion model to generate multiple views of the scene, but in our approach the 3D scene is a direct output from our model, so no optimization stage is required and the cost of inference is therefore decreased by multiple orders of magnitude.